singsing215/exercise/README.md

 # identify-similar-documents-with-similarity
 Use the corpus in the folder of tfidf to identify the 5 most similar documents to doc_0.txt ( try both dot product and cosine similarity) and display the document IDs for the two methods

+# crawler-to-collect-data
+Use the link of Star Wars VIII (http://www.imdb.com/title/tt2527336/) to crawl movie description, poster and extract movie links.